happywatch/SKTRings/README.md

 `SKTRingValueEffect` animates the value of the ring with optional easing.
 Similarly, `SKTRingColorEffect` animates the color with optional easing.

 > **Note**: This API relies on [SKTUtils](http://bit.ly/2dcyDyz) for animation effects.
-SKUtils is an open source project published by the raywenderlich.com team.
+SKUtils is an open source project published by the raywenderlich.com team.<sup id="a1">[1](#f1)</sup>
->
->There’s only one file inside SKTUtils that you can't share with the WatchKit Extension: SKTAudio.swift.
-That file refers to `AVFoundation` which is not available in watchOS.

 ## Demo App

 The included Demo project shows the different adjustments and animations that you can add to your ring charts for both iOS  and watchOS.
-Build and run the **Demo** scheme to see a smattering of altered rings all at once on an iOS device.
+Build and run the **Demo** scheme to see the full collection of altered rings on an iOS device.
 Build and run the **Demo WathcKit App** scheme to preview one altered ring at a time on an Apple Watch.
 Swipe between the pages to see different alterations.

 ## Swift 3 Usage